raystack/raccoon/docs/docs/concepts/architecture.md

 - Increased end to end latency as clients need to wait for the event to be published.

-Considering that kafka is set up in a clustered, cross-region, cross-zone environment, the chances of it going down are mostly unlikely.
+Considering that kafka is set up in a clustered, cross-region, cross-zone environment, the chances of it going down are  unlikely.
 In case if it does, the amount of events lost is negligible considering it is a streaming system and is expected to forward millions of events/sec.

+PubSub and Kinesis offer strong SLAs (>=99.95% and >=99.9%) so they are least likey to be unavailable.
+However, you may hit rate limits for these services, so we advise that you provision your infrastructure sufficiently to avoid it.
+In case a rate-limit is hit, Raccoon will report the message as undelivered.

 When an SendEventRequest is sent to Raccoon over any connection be it Websocket/HTTP/gRPC a corresponding response is sent by the server indicating whether the event was consumed successfully or not.